Cheryl Wheeler-Dixon: Career

 Wheeler-Dixon began work in the film industry in 1987 and maintained an extensive filmography of stunt work in such films as Back to the Future Part II, Bird on a Wire, Die Hard 2, Lethal Weapon 3 and sequel Lethal Weapon 4, Demolition Man, The Thomas Crown Affair and Charlie's Angels.
 She provided martial arts training to Rene Russo for the Lethal Weapon film series.
 Wheeler-Duncan was inducted into Black Belt Magazine's Hall of Fame as 1996 Woman of the Year.
 With Chris Casamassa, she appeared on the cover and in a feature article in Black Belt Magazine in July 1997.
 Wheeler-Dixon received a Stunt Award for "Best Stunt Sequence" in the 2000 film Charlie's Angels.

 Wheeler-Dixon was injured during the filming of Back to the Future II when she shattered her face and right wrist in a fall and required reconstructive surgery.
 In April 2010, she was featured on the cover and wrote an article for Healthy Living Magazine.
 She also worked as a "stuntnastics" instructor and stunt performer at The Stunt Ranch in Austin, Texas.

 In 2016, Cheryl's ex-husband, Robert "Lindsey" Duncan, filed a lawsuit against Sanders and her third husband Robert "Reed" Sanders, alleging breach of contract, defamation, breach of fiduciary duty, and theft, and requested "monetary relief over $200,000 but not more than $1,000,000."
+Ultimately a jury unanimously voted in favor of the Duncans over the Sanderses (posthumously for the Sanderses), with an $11.85 million award from the Sanders' estates, one of the largest mental-anguish damages ever awarded in Texas without a physical injury claim as part of the case (the Sanders' ambush and shootout of the Duncans in Ohio were not part of the case, which had been filed years prior to that event).